 There is a subtle clue in the name we give the root hint zone - the word 'hint'.
 Although the names and addresses for the root nameservers don't change very often, there are occasional updates.
 Thus the root hint zone is assumed to be mostly accurate, but it is not treated as the authoritative list of the roots.
 Instead, named will query the servers in the root hints list in turn, asking them for the NS records for ".".
 When an authoritative response is received, the answer is added to cache, and it is the newly primed set of root nameservers that is used, rather than the set from the hints file.

 Do I need to configure a root hints zone myself?

 In most cases, no. All modern and supported versions of BIND are delivered with a built-in zone for "." of type 'hint'.
 It's in lib/dns/rootns.c.
-We update it periodically, for example, to add an AAAA for D root a few years ago, and will do so again when the H root address changes on 1st December 2015.
+We update it periodically, for example, to add an AAAA for D root a few years ago, and did so again when the H root address changed on 1st December 2015.
 Changes are usually included in the next versions of BIND to be released following the update to the root nameserver set.

 It is only installations that are completely separate from the Internet name space who need to configure their own private set of root nameservers.

 Doesn't the built-in root hint zone get out of date?